harman can help!

 - Attorney and court costs you incurred while fighting your claim

 The damages you recover will depend on whether you lost or left your job, whether you can go back, what happened with your EEOC claim, and other factors.
-An experienced hostile work environment lawyer from Harman Law can help you determine what kind of compensation you can seek in your case.
+An experienced personal injury lawyer from Harman Law can help you determine what kind of compensation you can seek in your case.